TRIQS/solid_dmft/doc/index.rst

-This program allows to perform DFT+DMFT ''one-shot'' and CSC calculations from h5 archives or VASP input files for multiband systems using the TRIQS package, in combination with the CThyb solver and SumkDFT from DFT-tools.
+This program allows to perform DFT+DMFT ''one-shot'' and CSC calculations from h5 archives or VASP/Quantum Espresso input files for multiband systems using the TRIQS package, in combination with the CThyb solver and SumkDFT from DFT-tools.
 Runs with triqs 3.x.x

 Learn how to use solid_dmft in the :ref:`documentation`.